 The Student Recreation Complex (SRC) is the place to become involved and meet people with similar interests in an active lifestyle.
-Student Affairs' Recreational Sports is one of the largest programs of its kind in the country, serving more than 27,000 students annually.
+Opportunities for involvement are plentiful, as Student Affairs' Recreational Sports is one of the largest programs of its kind in the country, serving more than 27,000 students annually.
 Programs offered include intramural sports, informal recreation, fitness, aquatic and sports skills classes, outdoor recreation, children and family programs, sport clubs, adaptive recreation for individuals with long- or short-term disabilities, a wellness program, safety education, experiential learning, and special events.